alsalafiyyah/alsalafiyyah.github.io/_posts/2025/2025-07-29-wisdom-behind-the-difference-complexion-in-human-skin-colors.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: The wisdom behind the difference in complexion colors of the servants of Allah
+title: "The wisdom behind the difference in complexion colors of the servants of Allah"
 date: 2025-07-29
-hijri: Safar 4, 1447 AH
+hijri: "Safar 4, 1447 AH"
-source: Fatawa Al-Lajnah Ad-Daimah 4/278, Fatwa no.145, Question 4
+source: "Fatawa Al-Lajnah Ad-Daimah, Fatwa no.145, Question 4"
 category: [fatwas, tafsirs, quran]
-note: true
 excerpt: "And among His Signs is the creation of the heavens and the earth, and the difference of your languages and colours.
 Verily, in that are indeed signs for men of sound knowledge."
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Razzaq Afifi